lily-x/dual-mandate/README.md

 # Dual-mandate patrols

-This code implements and evaluates algorithms for "Dual-Mandate Patrols: Multi-Armed Bandits for Green Security," including the LIZARD algorithm provided in the paper.
+This code implements and evaluates algorithms for "[Dual-Mandate Patrols: Multi-Armed Bandits for Green Security](https://arxiv.org/abs/2009.06560)," including the LIZARD algorithm provided in the paper.

 ```
 @inproceedings{xu2020dual,
   title={Dual-Mandate Patrols: Multi-Armed Bandits for Green Security},
   author={Xu, Lily and Bondi, Elizabeth and Fang, Fei and Perrault, Andrew and Wang, Kai and Tambe, Milind},
-  booktitle={arXiv},
+  booktitle={arXiv:2009.06560},
   year={2020}
 }
 ```

 ## Files

-`baseline` executes code and makes graphs (Figure 5 of paper)
+`baseline.py` executes code and makes graphs (Figure 5 of paper)

-`decomposed_zooming` is the LIZARD we propose, integrating Lipschitz-continuity and decomposition
+`decomposed_zooming.py` is the LIZARD we propose, integrating Lipschitz-continuity and decomposition

-`discrete_Lipschitz` is a discrete version of zooming algorithm for Lipschitz bandits
+`discrete_lipschitz.py` is a discrete version of zooming algorithm for Lipschitz bandits

-`MINION` implements MINION algorithm from Gholami et al. [AAMAS 2019]
+`MINION.py` implements MINION algorithm from Gholami et al. [AAMAS 2019]

-`adversary` specifies the behavior of the adversary
+`adversary.py` specifies the behavior of the adversary

-`historical_data_plot` produces plot of why relying on historical data is unreliable in early rounds (Figure 2 of paper)
+`historical_data_plot.py` produces plot of why relying on historical data is unreliable in early rounds (Figure 2 of paper)

 ## Data
-We provide code to generate synthetic data.
+We provide code to generate synthetic data with the function `get_historical()` in `baseline.py`.
 We cannot provide real-world data used in the paper due to the sensitive nature of poaching data.

 ## Execution